About Me

 I came to this work through my own healing journey.
 As a queer teenager who was coming out and struggling with my mental health, I received support from a queer therapist and youth leader at a local LGBTQIA+ community center.
 This was my first experience with therapy and it had a profound impact on me.

 I have always been different and have never really fit in.
 I was homeschooled and figured out that I was queer as a young teen.
 I have always been drawn to others who were different and many of the people that I love are neurodivergent.
 As a young adult exploring career options I dreamed of becoming an Occupational Therapist.
 Eventually this led me to where I am today, working with queer, neurodivergent folks, providing trauma-informed psychotherapy.
 I use a "bottom-up" approach to therapy, which focuses on regulating the nervous system/body while processing emotions.
+I also recently added EMDR to my practice!

 I know first hand the impact that receiving support from someone with lived experience can have.
 I feel honored to be able to offer that support to the folks that I work with.